~Vermont Advocates for Individuals with Limitations~

 Every person deserves to be treated as a full human being, with rights, desires, and dreams.

-Equal voice and inclusion
+Equal voice

 Disabled people should be at the center of decisions, policies, and conversations that affect their lives.